What is drift diving? 20 awesome drift diving tips for beginners to help you enjoy your first drift dive in safety

 Tip for first time drift divers: Don’t make your first drift dive in a strong current.
 Start off slowly and build up the speed.

 19. Only drift dive a site you know or that is already known

 You should only do a drift dive at a site you know well or with someone else in your party knows it well.

 This comes back to knowing what the currents are doing.
 The last thing you want to happen is to be swept into deep water and dragged down by the current.

 20. Shore drift dives

 Shore drift diving is possible as many times beaches have a side-ways drift.
 However, you will need to plan ahead as your exit point will be different to where you entered the dive.

 Drift diving is only dangerous if you don’t have the necessary training and experience to dive in a current and if the current is stronger than two to three knots.
 Otherwise drift diving is mostly a safe activity when scuba diving, but it would be considered dangerous to drift dive at night.

 What is a reef hook and when is this used on a drift dive?

-The controversy comes in where reef hooks are used to hook onto a reef.
-The worry is about the damage they may cause to the reef.
+The controversy comes when reef hooks are used to hook onto a reef.
+The worry is about the damage they may cause to the coral reefs.